 Frequently Asked Questions

 Are there any Prerequisites?
 The only prerequisite is to complete the Mercy in Action Cultural Competency Training Online.
-You must have completed the training by the September 8th class.
+You must have completed the training by the September 7th class.
 Cultural sensitivity is one of the hallmarks of good midwifery care.
-It is truly being “with women” where they are at that moment.
+It is truly being with our clients where they are at that moment.
 In their communities, with their language, their barriers and hardships.
 Our hope is to bridge some of these gaps and it begins with knowing where the disparities lie.
 You will find the course at: http://www.mercyinaction.com/online-cultural-competency The training cost is $99.
 Please let us know if you have a hardship with accessing internet for an extended period of time.

 What is the cost of tuition?
 The fee for the year is $3800.